porterbmoody/balmingilead/content/posts/Ryan's Questions.md

 Joseph Smith likewise taught, "...if I profess to be a witness or teacher, and have not the spirit of prophecy, which is the testimony of Jesus, I must be a false witness....
 [A]ny man who says he is a teacher or preacher of righteousness, and denies the spirit of prophecy, is a liar, and the truth is not in him; and by this key false teacher and impostors may be detected"

+When Paul wrote his letter to the Galatians, the Bible as we know it didn’t even exist yet as a book.
+And there are numerous different versions of the Bible including some with the Aprocrypha and some without, never mind all the different translations.
+So please don’t let this one passage hurt your testimony

 - Blacks and the priesthood

 - Lack of evidence for an apostacy